afsc-gap-products/gap_products/README.md

 > in the code
 > [releases](https://github.com/afsc-gap-products/gap_products/releases).

-## This code is primarally maintained by:
+## This code is primarily maintained by:

 **Emily Markowitz** (Emily.Markowitz AT noaa.gov;
 [@EmilyMarkowitz-NOAA](https://github.com/EmilyMarkowitz-NOAA))